Sage/dynamodb_framework/README.md

 **Params**

  - **table_name** [String] [Required] This is the name of the index.
 (Must be unique within the scope of the table)
  - **attributes** [Hash] [Required] This is the document attributes used by the table keys and index keys.
-(Use the DynamoDbAttributesBuilder to create the attributes hash.)
+(Use the DynamoDbFramework::AttributesBuilder to create the attributes hash.)
  - **global_index** [Hash] [Required] This is the global index to add to the table.
 (Use the ***#create_global_index*** method to create the global index hash.)

 **Example**

 	#build the attributes hash
-	builder = DynamoDbAttributesBuilder.new
+	builder = DynamoDbFramework::AttributesBuilder.new
 	#add the attribute for the tables partition key & range key (if range key required)
 	builder.add(:id, :S)
 	#add the attributes for the index partition key and range key (if required)